ptycho/ptypy/doc/rst/concept.rst

    (1, 15, 15)

-Ok we see that the the buffer has grown in size.
-Now we give the new View a copied values of the other view for a nice figure
+Ok, we note that the the buffer has grown in size.
+Now, we give the new View some copied values of the other view to make the View appear in a plot.

 ::